Skarpnäcksfältet: Geography

 Skarpnäcksfältet is a subdistrict of Skarpnäcks gård in the Skarpnäck borough.
 However, since the area's construction in the 1980s, the police and Stockholm Municipality publish their statistics for Skarpnäcks gård separately between Skarpnäcksfältet and Pungpinan (the two subdistricts).
 Skarpnäcksfältet accounts for the majority of the Skarpnäcks gård district's population, and is colloquially referred to as Skarpnäck.
 Skarpnäcksfältet is served by a metro station named Skarpnäck, contributing to the name confusion.

 Skarpnäcksfältet neighbours Flaten to the southeast, Orhem to the south, Sköndal in the Farsta borough to the southwest, Pungpinan to the northwest, Bagarmossen to the north, and the nature reserve Nackareservatet in Nacka Municipality to the east.

 Transportation

 The Skarpnäck metro station is located below ground, and has one entrance on Skarpnäcks Allé.
 The original plan was to have two entrances, the other one located south of the current one, but those plans were never carried out.
 Skarpnäck metro station opened in 1994, making it the 100th and newest station of the Stockholm Metro.
-Skarpnäck is the terminus of the green line 17, a role it took from Bagarmossen in 1994.
+Skarpnäck is the terminus of the Green Line (Line 17), a role it took from Bagarmossen in 1994.
 A number of buses also pass through Skarpnäcksfältet - 180 between Kärrtorp and Orhem, 811 between Gullmarsplan and Älta and 816 between Gullmarsplan and Tyresö Centrum.
 181 to Farsta strand, 172 to Norsborg and 173 to Skärholmen all have their terminus on Skarpnäcksfältet.